 Therefore, let’s refer back to the essay outline analogy to help make the task easier.
 There’s a reason we were required to do it in school, anyway.

-Here’s a guideline on each paragraph:
+Here’s a guideline for each paragraph:

 - Greet the hiring manager.